AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/maestro-modules.md

 ### Delete a record type

-This action module deletes a single record type in Maestro by its ID.
+This action module deletes a single record type in Workfront Planning by its ID.

 >[!WARNING]
 >
->Deleting a record type in Maestro also deletes all records in the record type table.
+>Deleting a record type in Workfront Planning also deletes all records in the record type table.

 <table style="table-layout:auto">
   <col/>